ljarufe/finsport/README.md

 ### Create a virtualenv

 ```
-$ mkdir finsport
-$ cd finsport
-$ virtualenv -p python3 env
+$ virtualenv -p python3 finsport
 ```

-This command will create a new folder with the name env
+This command will create a new folder with the name finsport
 ### Create a logs, selenium and scrappy directories
 Create logs directory
 ```